devgigifa/games/README.md

 The computer has a secret number in mind.
 Type your guess and it will tell you whether the answer is higher or lower — keep narrowing it down until you crack it.

 ### Snake
-Guide the growing snake around the board to eat food without hitting the walls or your own tail.
+Guide the growing snake around the board to eat food without hitting your own tail.
 A timeless arcade challenge.

 ### Termo
 A Portuguese word-guessing game inspired by Wordle.
 You get six attempts to guess the hidden five-letter word — each guess reveals which letters are correct, misplaced, or absent.